arixcod/portfolio1/_posts/2017-12-14-reservation-bot.md

 ---
 layout: post
-title:  "Reservation Bot"
-info: "Restaurant Reservation Bot"
+title:  "Backend Service for Pathlab"
+info: "Backend Service for Pathlab"
-tech: "Python, Slack API"
+tech: "Django, Django Rest API"
-type: B Company
+type: info
 ---

-## Reservation Bot
+## Description :
-This is just a project that suddenly reminds me.
-Of course I did not actually work, I wrote something plausible.
-To be honest, the project here is a virtual project.
-It's all fake.
+Project Built on Django and to automate the Backend services of pathlab.
+    To keep Track of the Supplies .
+**Since its Pathlab client has asked to not to share details. front-end : Desinged in Bootstrap and Vanilla Js

-## Tech
+## Challanges :

-I usually create a Bot with Slack and build it using the slack API.
-nd I used my favorite Python.
+    Challanges were to handle authentication and data privacy.

-## Duration
+## Duration :
-I'll make it in a day.
+ Built in 1 Month